prettier/prettier-vscode/README.md

 **Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run**

+#### prettier.disableRequireLocalPkgErrorMessage

+Do not show error message when failed to load local module.

 #### prettier.useEditorConfig (default: `true`)

 Whether or not to take .editorconfig into account when parsing configuration.
 See the [prettier.resolveConfig docs](https://prettier.io/docs/en/api.html) for details.